Rosemary Garlic Focaccia

 Currently I feel like my body is made up of 50% coffee (I feel like that is the resting rate) & 50% garlic.
 I can’t say that I ever disliked garlic, but I can say for certain right now, I am most certainly on a garlic trend.
 The smell of roasted garlic in the house is just amazing.
 They have to have a garlic candle by now right?
 I mean if Gwyneth Paltrow can make a candle that smells like her body parts, certainly we can come up with a garlic candle that smells like the beginnings of a homecooked meal.

 When I asked my Instagram followers whether they wanted a soft pretzel or focaccia recipe, they chose focaccia.
 I toyed with the idea of making some trending focaccia art.
 I’m sure you’ve seen it on social media.
 Herbs, tomatoes, olives & onions all forming these Van Gogh-like floral images.
 I quickly shut that down, because while it might have been cute to photograph, we are here for the carbs & carbs alone.
 It’s about cooking not an art project.
-So we went with this Rosemary Garlic Focaccia.
-Simple & classic, but packed with garlic!
+So we went simple & classic, but packed with garlic!

 I wanted to make this super easy.
 I don’t have a stand mixer that can knead things for me.
 I didn’t want to wait multiple days for yeast to rise.
 I wanted… Accessible.
 Easy.
 Quick (relatively speaking).
 This is also totally adaptable.
 If you want to try different herbs, add tomatoes, olives, caramelized onions, potatoes then go for it.
 I think my next batch I’m going to do a vegan parmesan potato version.
 Whatever you decide, snack away.
 Add it as a bread to a meal, a snack board, or use it as a bread for your favorite sandwich.
 You won’t be disappointed!